Proin For Dogs – Medicine for Urinary Incontinence

 Always follow the dosage instructions that are prescribed by your vet.
 Generally, doses are prescribed at 0.8 mg for every pound and are given every 12 hours with food.
 Your vet should always be consulted before any decrease or increase in dosage.

-If you happen to miss a dose, give the missed dose on the same day as soon as you remember it.
-However, if you don’t remember until the next day, then skip the missed dose and continue on with the next dose.
-Be sure to never double dose your dog with Proin.
+If you miss a dose, give the missed dose on the same day as soon as you remember it.
+However, if you don’t remember until the next day, don’t give an extra dose.

 Sometimes side effects are mild and intermittent or short-lived and other times they are drastic and can require that all dosing of the drug be stopped immediately.

-Risks and side effects that are associated with the use of Proin in dogs include allergic reactions such as hives and swelling of the face, lips or tongue.
+Risks and side effects include allergic reactions such as hives and swelling of the face, lips or tongue.
 Fever and abnormal behaviors like unusual or excessive aggressiveness, restlessness, hyperactivity or irritability could also occur during use.

 There are also times when short-term urinary incontinence can be due to the formation of struvite crystals in the urine.
 This leads to the formation of bladder stones which can develop into a chronic issue if not handled and treatment immediately.